For Young People

-- give you a named Key Worker, who will have overall responsibility for your well-being.
+- give you a named development worker, who will have overall responsibility for your well-being.

-- expect you to take part in Key Work sessions.
+- expect you to take part in development work sessions.

 - record information about how you look after yourself, concerns, appointments, issues with behaviour etc., we will share these with your social worker.